What’s Overtaking My Lawn?

-Weeds are a Symptom, Not a Disease
+Lawn Weeds are a symptom, NOT a disease

-Weeds are symptomatic of a soil problem and signal a lawn in distress.
+Lawn weeds are symptomatic of a soil problem and signal a lawn in distress.
 Weed problems are the most common lawn issue for homeowners.

 - Weeds can flourish in conditions where grass cannot.
-They tolerate soil compaction, high ph, lack of nutrients, over watering, under watering, and heavy shade.
+They tolerate soil compaction, high pH, lack of nutrients, over watering, under watering, and heavy shade.

 - Constant herbicide application is not good for the environment – nor is it the only answer to getting rid of weeds.